phalcon/documentation/docs/testing-environment.md

 Phalcon, historically characterized by a modest development community and limited pull requests, faced challenges due to developers' unfamiliarity with C, the language in which the framework was originally written.
 To encourage contributions, we introduced [Zephir][zephir], a language closely resembling PHP and Javascript syntax.
 In [2003][2003], we unveiled this initiative, subsequently releasing the language and transitioning all Phalcon code to Zephir.
 Since then, Zephir has been integral to Phalcon's development.

 # The Challenge
 Building a feature-rich framework necessitates a comprehensive development environment supporting various features and associated services.
-For example, validating ORM functionality across different database adapters (e.g., `MySQL`, `Postgresql`, `Sqlite`) requires installations of relevant PHP extensions and databases.
+For example, validating ORM functionality across different database adapters (e.g., `MySQL`, `Postgresql`, `Sqlite`) requires the installation of relevant PHP extensions and databases.
 Similarly, to execute the testing suite for Phalcon's extensive functionality, developers must install numerous extensions and services such as Redis and Memcached.

 Considering the diverse PHP versions (e.g., PHP 8.0, 8.1), Phalcon's development becomes intricate due to these prerequisites.